 - Prepare and write reports detailing specific fire prevention and protection issues, such as work performed, revised codes or standards, and proposed review schedules.

-FPP Engineers with little to no experience tend to make between $49410 and $64120 while the more experienced ones make over $108490 per year.
+FPP Engineers with little to no experience tend to make between $53170 and $67420 while the more experienced ones can earn over $116220 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A FPP Engineer is to move to a higher paying state like AK.
-Right now, the highest paying states for FPP Engineers are AK, TX, ID, CA and DC.
+One of the easiest ways to increase your salary as a Fire-Prevention and Protection Engineer is to move to a higher paying state like DC.
+Right now, the highest paying states for FPP Engineers are DC, NM, PA, CA and DE.

-3 other factors that can increase your salary as A FPP Engineer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Fire-Prevention and Protection Engineer is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other FPP Engineers what degree they had when they got the job and most of them said they had a Bachelors degree followed by Some college courses.
+We asked other FPP Engineers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a College Certificate.

 Pros and Cons